 Pre-Physical Therapy Program Information Physical therapists (PTs) diagnose and treat individuals who have limitations in their ability to move and perform functional activities as well as they would like in their daily lives.
 They work with patients to regain or maximize movement in major extremities or regions of the body relating to the major extremities.
 Physical therapists examine each individual and develop a health treatment plan to promote the ability to move, reduce pain, restore function, and prevent disability.
+Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
+Final Requirements Complete a minimum of 40 upper division credits (300/400).
+Incomplete Degree Audit The degree audit will contain ONLY the requirements for the core curriculum and final degree requirements.
+Upon declaration of a major or major emphasis, major requirements will be listed.
+You may need to satisfy additional final degree requirements should a Bachelor of Arts degree or Bachelor of Science degree program be chosen.
 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
 Pre-Physician Assistant Program Information Physician assistants (PAs) are part of the health care team that provides basic medical care under the supervision of a physician.
 They take medical histories, perform examinations, treat patients, see to minor injuries, prescribe medication, order lab work, and interpret results.
-Back Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
-These three majors have been determined to best satisfy the pre-health professional admission each pre-professional program.
+Core Curriculum See Core Curriculum section of the Catalog Final Complete a minimum of 120 college-level credits.
+Requirements Final Requirements Complete a minimum of 40 upper division credits (300/400).
+Incomplete Degree Audit The degree audit will contain ONLY the requirements for the core curriculum and final degree requirements.
+Upon declaration of a major or major emphasis, major requirements will be listed.
+You may need to satisfy additional final degree requirements should a Bachelor of Arts degree or Bachelor of Science degree program be chosen.